gaaraboof/gaaraboof/README.md

 </p>

   <!--
-once you're done filling everything out, delete lines 5-8 to make everything visible when filling in URLs make sure you delete the spaces between the link and any surrounding characters. leaving spaces in will cause errors in displaying the image
+once you're done filling everything out, delete lines 1-10 to make everything visible when filling in URLs make sure you delete the spaces between the link and any surrounding characters. leaving spaces in will cause errors in displaying the image you can keep the gaara gif, if you wanna put it somewhere else just plug the link in to somewhere in this template
 <p align="center">
     <br/>
   <img align="left" src=" [gif/png URL] ">